arduino/docs-content/content/hardware/04.pro/carriers/portenta-breakout/datasheet/datasheet.md

 ### DIP Switch
 The DIP switch allows for boot mode configuration:
 *   **BOOT SEL**: When set to ON, keeps the Portenta in Boot mode.
 *   **BOOT**: When set to ON enables the embedded bootloader.
 Firmware can be uploaded via the USB port on the breakout board (DFU).
 USB-A to USB-A  (non-crossover) cable required.
-The Portenta H7 has to be powered through the USB-C connector or VIN.
+The Portenta H7 has to be powered through the USB-C® connector or VIN.

 ### RJ-45 Connector
 The RJ-45 Connector allows to plug-in an ethernet cable and connect to your network.